okjuan/virtual.book/_posts/2024-08-19-my-pattern-language.md

 Armchairs and chairs are not enough.
 For me, couches are fundamental.

+I am picky how the couch feels to sit on, too.
+I think I prefer a slightly low and certainly a deep seat.
+Its texture and color matter, too.

 ### vi) dishwasher

 I don't like to wash dishes by hand.